On the Distribution of Points of Valuation 1 for a Polynomial in Two Variables: Uniform distribution results

-Numerical computations support the uniform distribution conjectures, but the speed of convergence appears to follow Conjecture \ref{conj3}.
-More precisely, we compute lower bounds for $\Delta_p(\mathcal{F}_p), \mathcal{D}_p(\mathcal{F}_p)$ in Table \ref{tab:tab1} which are comparable with the order of decay predicted by Conjecture \ref{conj3}.
-These are obtained by restricting $E$ to cubes of side $p/3$ in \eqref{D_p},\eqref{Delta_p}.
+Numerical computations seem to support the conjectures on uniform distribution but the speed of convergence appears to follow Conjecture \ref{conj3}.
+More precisely, we compute lower bounds for $\Delta_p(\mathcal{F}_p)$ and $ \mathcal{D}_p(\mathcal{F}_p)$ in Table \ref{tab:tab1} that are comparable to the order of decay predicted by Conjecture \ref{conj3}.
+These are obtained by restricting $E$ to cubes of side $p/3$ in \eqref{D_p} and \eqref{Delta_p}.